Kellett School: School structure

-Fees and Inspection
+Fees and inspection

-In 2022/2023, fees were HK$180,400 for preparatory students, HK$224,200 for students in years 7-11 and HK$230,700 for students in years 12-13.
+In 2023/2024, fees were HK$190,300 for preparatory students, HK$236,500 for students in years 7–11 and HK$243,400 for students in years 12–13.

 As Kellett school is a not-for-profit international school, all fees or generated income is reinvested back into the school.

-In March 2016, the school’s inspection was carried out under the British School Overseas (BSO) inspection framework which concluded “Kellett School is an outstanding school”.
+In its most recent BSO (British Schools Overseas) Inspection, the inspectors summarised Kellett as "an outstanding school" that "provides an outstanding quality of education for pupils".
 In December 2021 Kellett was awarded the highest status, Patron's Accredited Member, by COBIS Council for British International Schools, following an accreditation visit.